montevideo-tech/cmcd-validator/packages/cmcd-validator-demo-app/README.md

 ### Before start

-Make sure of run the install and build of npm before run the local server:
+Make sure to run the install and build of npm before run the local server:

 ```console
 npm i